National Force

 The National Force is a fictional organization appearing in American comic books published by Marvel Comics.

 Fictional history

-The National Force was a neo-fascist organization masterminded by Doctor Faustus.
+The National Force was a neo-fascist organization created by Doctor Faustus.

-Faustus had recently gained custody of the fourth Captain America (William Burnside, although he legally changed his name to Steven Rogers) and his partner Bucky, heroes from the 1950s who had been kept in suspended animation.
-Faustus took control of the mind of Burnside in an attempt to use him against Steve Rogers, the original Captain America.
-Faustus brainwashed him into returning as "The Grand Director", the leader of the National Force.
+Faustus was able to obtain possession of the fourth Captain America (William Burnside, although he legally changed his name to Steven Rogers) as well as his partner Bucky, heroes whose bodies were being kept in a state of suspended animation since the 1950s.
+Faustus took control of the mind of Burnside to try to use him in a plot against Steve Rogers, the original Captain America.
+Faustus brainwashed him into returning as "The Grand Director", the leader of the organization known as the National Force.